Aniruddha-Tapas/PyDinoAI/README.md

 ## Steps to implement:

 * Open chrome://dino in your browser.
 Then run `create_training_data.py`.
-Adjust the region of interest (380,150,970,290) according to your computer screen.
-This will save the dino game pixel data and the corresponding keys pressed for events in a file called `training_data.npy`.
+Adjust the region of interest (380,150,970,290) according to the position of the game in your computer screen.
+This will save the dino game pixel data from the ROI and the corresponding keys pressed for events as tuples in a file called `training_data.npy`.

 * Next, run the `check-data.ipynb` by using `jupyter notebook` command.
 This will duplicate the data and balance it so that our neural networks doesn't overfit on one particular keypress.